-- Identify causal effect of minimum income policy changes on several outcomes (poverty, income and social inequality, labor inclusion, or education gap, among others). - Variation minimum income policy changes across regions and over time. - Data Administrative tax panel micro-data for the period 1998-2019 not only on income, but also on wealth and other socioeconomic characteristics not only for PIT fillers, but for the whole population. - Quasi-experimental 3 new diff-in-diff or regression discontinuity design. - Treatment individuals receiving the minimum income quantity. - Control those with similar characteristics not receiving it not small group since many Spanish minimum income programs define some very strict requirements on legal issues not based on income or social status.a
+- Identify causal effect of minimum income policy changes on several outcomes (poverty, income and social inequality, labor inclusion, education gap, etc.). - Variation (2) minimum income policy changes across regions and over time. - Data Administrative tax panel micro-data for the period 1998-2019 not only on income, but also on wealth and other socioeconomic characteristics not only PIT fillers, but for the whole population household composition. - Quasi-experimental 2 new diff-in-diff or regression discontinuity design. - Treatment (a) individuals receiving the minimum income quantity. - Control those with similar characteristics not receiving it not small group papers Spanish minimum income programs define some very strict requirements on legal issues not based on income or social status.^a

-&lt;sup>a It is key here to note that non-compliance of legal issues (those not related with socio-economic status) is equally distributed among those potentially eligible for accessing the minimum income amount when only observable-in-data socio-economic characteristics are taken into account, which prevents individuals in the control groun from self-selection bias.
+^aIt is key here to note that non-compliance of legal issues (those not related with socio-economic status) is equally distributed among those potentially eligible for accessing the minimum income amount when only observable-in-data socio-economic characteristics are taken into account, which prevents individuals in the control group from self-selection bias.